Embracing Winter: Engaging Children with Snowy Songs

 —–Brady Foster for compiling all of the videos!

-We want to make sure that everyone knows how to wash their hands well.
-We’ve made the regular version and the karaoke version available for free!
+To ensure that everyone knows how to wash their hands well, we’ve provided additional resources for you.
+Both the vocal version and the karaoke version are available for free!

 Wash Those Germs Away by Kathy Kampa